New York, United States

 With many holes lined by trees, six US Opens and one Ryder Cup under its belt, the South course at Oakland Hills Country Club should be treated with respect.

-Pinehurst No.2 course opened for play in 1907 and its green sites are the ultimate test, legendary and quite unique.
+Pinehurst Resort No.2 course opened for play in 1907 and its green sites are the ultimate test, legendary and quite unique.